calmm-js/partial.lenses/README.md

 **NOTE:** In order for a lens created with `L.pick` to work in a predictable manner, the given lenses must operate on independent parts of the data structure.
-As a trivial example, if you would define `L.pick({x: "same", y:
-"same"})`, then both of the resulting object properties, `x` and `y`, address the same property of the underlying object, so writing through the lens will give unpredictable results.
+As a trivial example, in `L.pick({x: "same", y: "same"})` both of the resulting object properties, `x` and `y`, address the same property of the underlying object, so writing through the lens will give unpredictable results.

 Note that, when set, `L.pick` simply ignores any properties that the given template doesn't mention.
 Note that the underlying data structure need not be